eitanf/sysconf/pubs/README.md

   * `diversity-survey`: "A survey of accepted authors in computer systems conferences" (`docker run -ti eitanf/sysconf:survey`).
   * `gender-gap`: Initial draft of paper on gender gap in systems.
+  * `prestige`: paper draft: "Metrics and methods in prestige bias evaluation".
   * `survey-report`: A description of  distributions of survey responses ([online report](http://sysconf.review/survey)).
   * `web`: "Statistical Observations on Computer Systems Conferences".
 The documents are output to ../docs and publicized via [github pages](http://eitanf.github.io/sysconf/).
   * `whpc`: "Representation of Women in HPC Conferences" (`docker run -ti eitanf/sysconf:whpc`).